 You will receive written acknowledgement from us within 5 working days upon receipt of your correspondence.

 Stage 2 – If you are not satisfied

-If you are not satisfied with the proposed course of action, you should request that your complaint is referred to the Customer Service Manager.
-You will receive further written response from the Customer Service Manager within 10 working days.
+If you are not satisfied with the proposed course of action, you should request that your complaint is referred to the Head of Service.
+You will receive further written response from the Head of Service within 10 working days.

 Stage 3 – If you are still unhappy

 If you are still unsatisfied with the proposed plan of action and wish to escalate your complaint further, you need to write in to the address below to request escalation of your complaint to the ADR Scheme Liaison Manager

 ADR Scheme Liaison Manager

 PO Box 1180

 You will receive a further written response within 10 working days.
 If we cannot resolve the problem, we will write to you to say so

 If you remain unhappy and wish to pursue your complaint further, if your complaint has been outstanding for more than 8 weeks or you have received a letter from us saying that your complaint has reached “deadlock”, then you may ask for help from CISAS.
 CISAS is an independent organisation which is approved by Ofcom to provide an alternative dispute resolution (ADR) service.
 Ofcom approved ADR services have been set up to sort out disagreements between communications providers and their consumer and small business customers.
 Their job is to investigate complaints fairly by listening to both sides of the story.
 They look at the facts given to them before recommending any action that may be needed to put things right.